 If iPhone users wish to use these emojis now, they will have to download iOS 16.4 beta 1 release, available through Apple’s Developer Program.

-Apple iOS 16.3: Looking At The Exciting New Features Of The Latest Software Update
+Apple iOS 16.3: Everything To Know About The Latest Software Update

-Apple Might Have Plans For A New ‘iPhone Ultra’, The Most Expensive iPhone Yet
+Apple Might Launch A New ‘iPhone Ultra’, The Most Expensive iPhone Yet

 The emoji experience for Android users